nkil1/cse15l-lab-reports/Week-5-Lab-Report_1.md

 ```

 **Explanation & potential usage:**\
-The `-maxdepth` specifies the max number of sub-directories to go into when performing the `find` command; in this case, `-maxdepth 2` means that `find` should only go 2 sub-directories deep when performing its operations.
+The `-maxdepth` option specifies the max number of sub-directories to go into when performing the `find` command; in this case, `-maxdepth 2` means that `find` should only go 2 sub-directories deep when performing its operations.
 This can be useful if you only want information about a certain number of sub-directories in a directory with many sub-directories, without having to specify the directories to search in explicitly.

 ## 3) "grep" command-line options